What Is DevOps?

-The most successful cooking teams are well organized, know each other’s strengths, and work well under pressure.
-Similarly, a successful DevOps team must be organized, work together, and adhere to best practices to envision, plan, develop, build, deploy, and validate.
+A successful DevOps team must be organized, work together, and adhere to best practices to envision, plan, develop, build, deploy, and validate.

 The key to delivering high-quality software is a clean, consistent process for building and deployment.

 DevOps needs orchestration of the process to build and deploy the software in a consistent reliable manner.
 There is a heavy focus on the architecture, environment, and infrastructure.
-When cooking, we create a meal by cooking each dish and then arranging all the dishes on the plate together.

-Similarly, with DevOps, we separate the overall software into modules and deliver it in smaller pieces yet in an integrated manner.
+With DevOps, we separate the overall software into modules and deliver it in smaller pieces yet in an integrated manner.

-For a meal to be full of flavor, we need fresh, high-quality ingredients and the right spices.
 For a reliable, redeployable DevOps infrastructure, we need DevOps best practices, such as:

 - Sound development practices, coding standards, and lean ideas